 - Create device strategies and make sure you're winning with mobile searches

-- Update your ads – While we don’t recommend scraping your ads that are driving results, you want to at least be testing the new Expanded Text Ads as well as Responsive Text Ads
+- Update your ads - We don't recommend scraping your ads that are driving results.
+Test the new Expanded Text Ads as well as Responsive Text Ads

 - Find Automation that's suited for your campaign goals (or scripts!)

-Collaboration is also a huge piece of the success puzzle when it comes to PPC, so we’d love to hear your comments and feedback!
+Collaboration is also a huge piece of the success puzzle when it comes to PPC.
+We’d love to hear your comments and feedback!
 Here at Ernst Media, we provide expert analysis, audits, and consultations, so don’t hesitate to reach out!